doas1min/Chemical-Safety-Prediction-I/chemgnn/README.md

 1. SMILES-based graph construction
 2. Atom and bond featurization
 3. TensorFlow dataset generation
-4. Training and evaluation of an NFP-style GNN
+4. Training and evaluation of a message-passing graph neural network (GNN)

 A full example is provided in:

 examples/GNN_model.ipynb

+This example uses the HoC dataset, but the same GNN pipeline applies to Vapor Pressure and Flashpoint with only dataset-specific changes.

 ---